metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 **Chicago covers if**
 Lamar Jackson is out
 \- OR -
-Khalil Herbert and Justin Fields manage to churn yardage consistently through the ground.
+Khalil Herbert and Justin Fields can churn yardage consistently through the ground.